MicrosoftDocs/sdk-api/sdk-api-src/content/wdstci/nc-wdstci-pfn_wdstransportclientreceivecontents.md

 ---
 UID: NC:wdstci.PFN_WdsTransportClientReceiveContents
 title: PFN_WdsTransportClientReceiveContents (wdstci.h)
-description: The PFN_WdsTransportClientReceiveContents callback is used by the multicast client to indicate that a block of data is ready to be used.
+description: The PFN_WdsTransportClientReceiveContents callback is used by the multicast client to indicate that a block of data is ready to be used.helpviewer_keywords: ["PFN_WdsTransportClientReceiveContents","PFN_WdsTransportClientReceiveContents callback","PFN_WdsTransportClientReceiveContents callback function [Windows Deployment Services]","wds.pfn_wdstransportclientreceivecontents","wdstci/PFN_WdsTransportClientReceiveContents"]
 old-location: wds\pfn_wdstransportclientreceivecontents.htm
 tech.root: wds
 ms.assetid: 3a1cd9bb-c0da-4d66-9338-1f284fc15499